 With a career in psychoanalysis, you can explore the core theories and beliefs of psychology, some of which are the most widely cited in the social sciences.
 If you devote your career to research, you may get the thrill of discovering a previously unknown correlation between psychoanalytic theories and current psychological research.
 If you are more interested in working with patients, you can use your knowledge to help patients move past various traumatic experiences.

 The more research that comes out on psychoanalysis, the more this set of theories seems to hold water in modern-day psychology.
 The journal Frontiers in Human Neuroscience found strong ties between neuroscience and psychoanalysis, suggesting possible ways that these very different specialties can work together (2016).

 Many applications of this field are clinical in nature.
 With a doctoral degree, you may become a counseling psychologist.
-The average psychoanalyst salary at this level is $68,900 per year and the job outlook is expected to remain extremely positive through 2024.
-Over 63,000 new jobs could be created in the field if the estimates for job growth, which are at 14% or higher, are correct (O*Net, 2016).
+The average psychoanalyst salary at this level is $73,270 per year and the job outlook is expected to remain extremely positive through 2024.
+Over 63,000 new jobs could be created in the field if the estimates for job growth, which are at 14% or higher, are correct (O*Net, 2017).